-- Select the date by which you would like this Reference completed.
-We recommend selecting a date that is at least four weeks before your earliest deadline.
+- Select the date by which you would like this reference completed.

 Change the Reference's Email Address

-The Family Education Rights and Privacy Act of 1974 (FERPA) gives you the right to access References unless you choose to waive your right of inspection and review.
-Prior to requesting an Reference, you are required to indicate whether you wish to waive your rights.
-BusinessCAS will release your decision to waive or not waive access to your References and designated programs.
+The Family Education Rights and Privacy Act of 1974 (FERPA) gives you the right to access references unless you choose to waive your right of inspection and review.
+Prior to requesting any references, you are required to indicate whether you wish to waive your rights.
+BusinessCAS will release your decision to waive or not waive access to your references and designated programs.
 Your waiver decision serves the same purpose as a legal signature and is binding.

 Once you make a selection, you can't change it, so consider the choices carefully.